Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Discussion

 \section{Discussion}

 Building on the collected evidence and the previous literature, we discuss the implications of our investigation for software professionals and organizations.
-Furthermore, we explain the intrinsic limitations of this study and how we tried to cope with those.
+Furthermore, we explain the intrinsic limitations of this study and how we tried to cope with them.

-The readers should be aware that our findings are based on group-level inferences, which do not always generalize to the individual level.
-For example, the results of the within-subject ANOVAs inform us whether the \textit{average} of a variable changed over time, not whether all individuals changed in the same direction.
-As can be seen in Table \ref{tab:ANOVAs}, while the well-being of 77 developers increased between time 1 and 4, the well-being of 38 developers dropped.
-Thus, it is only more likely (i.e., approximately twice as likely) to find a developer whose well-being increased instead of dropped.
+First, however, readers should be aware that our findings are based on group-level inferences, which do not always generalize to the individual level.
+For example, the results of the Friedman's test inform us whether the \textit{average} of a variable changed over time, not whether all individuals changed in the same direction.
+As seen in Table \ref{tab:ANOVAs}, while the well-being of 62 developers increased between Waves 1 and 6, the well-being of 28 developers dropped.
+Thus, it is over twice as likely to find a developer whose well-being increased instead of dropped.
 Interestingly, the change over time was not always linear.
-For example, emotional loneliness first went down between Time 1 and Time 2, then slightly up again at Time 3, and finally down again.
+For example, emotional loneliness went down between Wave 1 and Wave 2, then slightly up again at Wave 3, before declining until wave 6.
 This might be because many countries started to (announce plans to) open up again around the time when we collected the second wave.
-In contrast, the third wave was collected in February 2021: In the UK and USA, for example, in the winter 2020/21 the deaths of many more people was associated with COVID-19 compared to spring 2020.
-Similarly, many situational factors or variables we have not measured, such as the perceived severity of local lockdowns or loss of a loved one (e.g., because of COVID-19), would likely have explained additional variance in developers' well-being and productivity.
+In contrast, the third wave was collected in February 2021: In the UK and USA, for example, in winter 2020/21, the deaths of many more people were associated with COVID-19 compared to spring 2020.
+During waves 4-6, more and more people got vaccinated, allowing more in-person interactions.
+We observed a similar pattern for the quality of social contacts.
+Similarly, there are a range of situational factors or variables which we have not measured, such as the perceived severity of local lockdowns or loss of a loved one (e.g., because of COVID-19) that would likely have explained additional variance in developers' well-being and productivity~\cite{hu2022disruptive}.
 Nevertheless, we aimed to provide generalizable evidence with this longitudinal study.
-However, qualitative investigations (e.g.,~\cite{miller2021your,ford2020tale,butler2021challenges}) add to a nuanced understanding of individual phenomena.
-When drawing company guidelines, these and other studies should also be considered since our recommendations will not be exhaustive.
+Our qualitative investigations (e.g.,~\cite{miller2021your,ford2020tale,butler2021challenges}) add to a nuanced understanding of individual phenomena.